Top Five Things to Look for When Hiring an Interior Designer

 Service Offerings: What type of skills does the designer have to offer?
 The design skills should suit your needs.
 For example, will the designer provide you with permit drawings, if required?
 Sometimes you might only want soft furnishing and décor.
 It is important to find a good fit in the skills they offer.

-If you’re looking for an interior designer in North Okanagan, Kelowna, Vernon, Penticton, Lake Country, Finley, Salmon Arm, Coldwater, Lumby, West Kelowna.
+If you’re looking for an interior designer in North and Central Okanagan, Kelowna, Vernon, Penticton, Lake Country, Finley, Salmon Arm, Coldwater, Lumby, West Kelowna.

 Lisa Robazza has over fifteen years of experience and uses her skill of planning a space well when working in residential developments.
 She approaches every project in an organized manner along with a fun and creative vision to ensure a smooth and efficient construction experience.
 Her goal is to transform the space you have into a space you love.